 Common examples of physical injuries in motorcycle accident cases include:

 Furthermore, a claim can demand compensation for emotional damages and suffering.
-A motorcycle accident lawyer in Glastonbury could works with an individual plaintiff to properly value their claim and demand appropriate compensation for these intangible kinds of losses.
+A motorbike accident attorney in Glastonbury could work with an individual plaintiff to properly value their claim and demand appropriate compensation for these intangible kinds of losses.

 However, potential plaintiffs must be sure to act quickly.
 Connecticut General Statutes §52-584 states that all cases alleging personal injury must be in court no more than two years from the date of loss, so time is often of the essence.

 How a Glastonbury Motorcycle Accident Attorney Could Help

 Bikers enjoy all the same rights and protections on the road as all other travelers, including the right to protection against the negligent or reckless driving of others.
 When other drivers fail in this obligation to protect bikers, they may be liable to pay compensation for any damage that results.

 A Glastonbury motorcycle accident lawyer could help you pursue at-fault drivers for compensation after a motorcycle crash.
 This can include payments for medical bills, lost wages, and emotional trauma.
 Call today to see what options are available for your case.